 The flora is magnificent; the house more so.
 Here, you can live in grand style all day, then chill out in the hot tub in the evening.

-Wander the magnificent gardens, stocked with unusual specimen plants, enjoy the games room with air hockey and table football, or fire up some family films in the 3D movie room.
+Wander the magnificent gardens, stocked with unusual specimen plants, or fire up some family films in the 3D movie room.

 The two and a half acres of gardens here are part of a bigger picture.
 It’s a pretty one, too.
 Here, the North Wales coast meets the mountains and valleys of Snowdonia, in a lush verdant landscape of rock and fern, orchid and cowslip.